sorrell/sorrell.github.com/_posts/2017-06-04-Creating-An-API-Wrapper-With-AWS-Lambda-And-API-Gateway.md

 called from the domain we wanted to deploy the code on - by all means, this is a weak security solution, and header origin domains can be spoofed, but this solution at least made it *somewhat* cumbersome to reuse our API wrapper outside of the site.
+Also, the API we were using wasn't mission critical, so even someone took advantage of our setup and made extra calls, we wouldn't be sunk and would likely know this had happened.

 I had to amalgamate a lot of source material to make sense of creating this solution and I thought it might be good to put all of that documentation in one spot - here!